-Passing the Department's foreign language translation exam
+Passage of the Department's foreign language examination

-- The Foreign Language Translation Exams are offered once in fall and once in spring (typically in November and April). - These examinations are administered by faculty members (coordinated by the GAC). - In general, students will be required to translate two 200-word passages into English; the time allowed is two hours (unless otherwise noted in a field guide).
-Variations of this format will be accepted if the GAC approves them. - Only standard printed dictionaries are may be used in the exam. - Copies of past passages are available on bCourses.
-Please contact the GSAO for access. - Students must register in advance for the exam.
+- This examination will be administered by a faculty committee (coordinated by the GAC) and is offered once each semester (typically in November and April). - In general, students will be required to translate two 200-word passages into English; the time allowed is two hours (unless otherwise noted in a field guide).
+Variations of this format will be accepted if the committee of language examiners approves them. - Only standard printed dictionaries are allowed, unless otherwise approved by the HGA in advance. - Copies of past passages are available on bCourses.
+Please see the GSAO for access. - The Foreign Language Translation Exam will be scheduled once in Fall and once in Spring. - The registration form must be submitted.
 If you have a scheduling conflict with a section you are instructing, or course you might be taking, please bring this to the GSAO's attention so alternate options can be reviewed.